 (Sometimes you find out when you start building a model that what you thought was the correct pixel size, in fact was off by several percent.
-Inside relion, everything up until this point was still consistent. so you do not need to re-refine your map and/or re-classify your data.
+Inside relion, everything up until this point was still consistent (provided you aren’t at resolutions beyond 2 Angstrom). so you do not need to re-refine your map and/or re-classify your data.
 All you need to do is provide the correct pixel size here for your correct map and final resolution estimation.)

 On the ResMap tab set:

 - Use Relion?:

 (This value will be used to also calculate a locally-filtered and sharpened map.
 Probably you want to use a value close to the one determined automatically during the Post-processing job.)

 Running with 8 MPI processes, this job took approximately 7 minutes.

 LocalRes/job031/relion_locres.mrc that may be used in UCSF chimera to color the Postprocess/job030/postprocess.mrc map according to local resolution.